JuliaData/DataFrames.jl/docs/src/lib/types.md

 ## The design of handling of columns of a `DataFrame`

-When a `DataFrame` is constructed columns *are not* copied, if possible.
-The exception are:

-* `DataFrame(::DataFrame)` and `DataFrame(::SubDataFrame)` constructors
-  which perform a copy of the columns.
-* If an `AbstractRange` as a column, then is collected to a `Vector`.
+When a `DataFrame` is constructed columns are copied by default.
+You can disable this behavior by setting `copycolumns` keyword argument to `false`.
+The exception is if an `AbstractRange` is passed as a column, then is collected to a `Vector`.

-From the moment of its construction `DataFrame` assumes *ownership* of its columns, meaning that column vectors should generally not be mutated directly (see below for exceptions).

-In order to ensure the ownership principle functions that transform a `DataFrame` to produce a new `DataFrame` always perform a copy of the columns.
+Also functions that transform a `DataFrame` to produce a new `DataFrame` perform a copy of the columns, unless they are passed `copycolumns` keyword argument set to `false` (available only for functions that could perform a transformation without copying the columns).
 Examples of such functions are [`vcat`](@ref), [`hcat`](@ref), [`filter`](@ref), [`dropmissing`](@ref), [`join`](@ref), `getindex`, `copy` or the `DataFrame` constructor mentioned above.

 On the contrary, functions that create a view of a `DataFrame` *do not* by definition make copies of the columns, and therefore require particular caution.
 This includes `view`, which returns a `SubDataFrame` or a `DataFrameRow`, and `groupby`, which returns a `GroupedDataFrame`.

 A partial exception to this rule are the [`stackdf`](@ref) and [`meltdf`](@ref) functions which create a `DataFrame` that contains views of the columns from the source `DataFrame`.

-Only in-place functions whose names end with `!` (like `sort!` or [`dropmissing!`](@ref), `setindex!`, `setproperty!`) may mutate the column vectors of the `DataFrame` they take as an argument.
-These functions are safe to call due to the ownership principle, *except* when a view of the `DataFrame` is in use (via a `SubDataFrame`, a `DataFrameRow` or a `GroupedDataFrame`).
+In-place functions whose names end with `!` (like `sort!` or [`dropmissing!`](@ref), `setindex!`, `setproperty!`) may mutate the column vectors of the `DataFrame` they take as an argument.
+These functions are safe to call due to the rules described above, *except* when a view of the `DataFrame` is in use (via a `SubDataFrame`, a `DataFrameRow` or a `GroupedDataFrame`).
 In the latter case, the view might become corrupted, which make trigger errors, silently return invalid data or even cause Julia to crash.